Skip to main content

 Image

 The Faculty Center for Teaching and Learning, the Division of Digital Learning, and the UCF Libraries at the University of Central Florida have partnered to present the 3rd annual Teaching and Learning with AI conference.
+Join others from around the world to discuss the impact of artificial intelligence on teaching and learning in colleges and universities.

 This event is open to educational practitioners in colleges and universities from around the U.S. and world.